Esri/jsapi-resources/esm-samples/jsapi-oauth/README.md

 # Accessing ArcGIS Online using OAuth 2.0 with ESM + Vite

-This repo demonstrates how to log in to ArcGIS Online or Enterprise using OAuth 2.0 authentication and the [IdentityManager](https://developers.arcgis.com/javascript/latest/api-reference/esri-identity-IdentityManager.html) with [@arcgis/core](https://www.npmjs.com/package/@arcgis/core) ES modules with [Vite](https://vitejs.dev/) .
+This sample demonstrates how to log in to ArcGIS Online or Enterprise using OAuth 2.0 authentication and the [IdentityManager](https://developers.arcgis.com/javascript/latest/api-reference/esri-identity-IdentityManager.html) with [@arcgis/core](https://www.npmjs.com/package/@arcgis/core) ES modules with [Vite](https://vitejs.dev/) .

 ## Get Started